eclipse-edc/Connector/docs/developer/decision-records/2023-12-12-dataplane-signaling/README.md

+Data Plane Signaling and Access Control Architecture

 # Decision

-EDC will implement the Data Plane Signaling Protocol as described [here]().
+EDC will implement the Data Plane Signaling Protocol as described [here](../../data-plane-signaling/data-plane-signaling.md).
 The Signaling Protocol defines how a control plane starts, suspends, and terminates a data flow in a data plane.

 # Rationale